Workplace Justice

 In mid-February 2024, Nations Apart.
 Czech Nationalism and Authoritarian Welfare under Nazi Rule, authored by Radka Šustrová, has been published by Oxford University Press (for British Academy).
 This book is not an outcome of the MSCA Action research but marked substantially Radka’s starting point when thinking about the investigation of workplace justice.
 Nations Apart underlines the non-violent dimension of authoritarian rules in Europe by showing strategies of the occupational regime and local participation in building a new order.

-The book is available as open access and free to download here
+The book is available as open access and free to download here.

-Reviewed in History: Reviews of New Books
+Reviewed in History: Reviews of New Books and in H-Soz-Kult.

 Events